 - Inflammation relief

-If you suffer from any one of these conditions and would like to try and use medical cannabis as a natural therapy, we recommend trying to find a proven indica breed like Northern Lights, Afghan Kush, or Romulan.
+Suppose you would like to try medical cannabis as a natural therapy (after speaking with your healthcare provider).
+In that case, we recommend finding a proven indica breed like Northern Lights, Afghan Kush, or Romulan.
 All of these strains should be relatively easy to find if you have access to a cannabis dispensary.

-If you can’t find them, however, simply ask one of the budtenders if they have something similar – if they know their job at all, they should relatively easily be able to point you in the right direction of good medical uses for indica marijuana strains.
+However, if you can’t find them, ask one of the budtenders if they have something similar.
+If they know their job at all, they should be able to point you in the right direction of good medical uses for indica marijuana strains.